zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 For more details, see the OpenAPI documentation of the API Mediation Layer in the API Catalog.

+#### Supported authentication methods

+The API Mediation Layer provides multiple methods which clients can use to authenticate.
+When the API ML is run as a part of the Zowe all of the following methods are enabled and supported.
+All the methods are supported at least to some extent with each authentication provider.

+##### Username/Password

+The client can authenticate via Username and password.
+There are multiple methods which can be used to deliver the credentials.
+There are more details in the ZAAS Client documentation.

+##### Client certificate

+If the keyring or trustore contains at least one valid certificate authority (CA) other than the API ML it is possible to use the client certificates issued by this CA to authenticate to the API ML and subsequent services.

+##### JWT Token

+When the client authenticates with the API ML it receives in exchange the JWT token which can be used for further authentication.
+If z/OSMF is configured as authentication provider and the client already received JWT token produced by the z/OSMF it is possible to reuse this token within the API ML for authentication.

 #### Authentication providers

 API ML contains the following providers to handle authentication for the API Gateway:
 * `z/OSMF Authentication Provider`
+* `SAF Authentication Provider`
 * `Dummy Authentication Provider`

 ##### z/OSMF Authentication Provider